 The Board determines 'materiality' on both a quantitative and qualitative basis.
-An item that either affects the Company's net assets by approximately 0.5% or affects the Company's distributable income in a forecast period by more than approximately 5% of the Company's net profit before tax, is likely to be material.
-However, these quantitative measures must be supplemented with a qualitative examination.
+An item that either affects the Company's net assets by approximately 0.5%, is likely to be material.
+However, this quantitative measure must be supplemented with a qualitative examination.
 The facts (at the time) and the context in which the item arises will influence the determination of materiality.